tomgallagher/RecordReplay/README.md

 # WHY SHOULD YOU INSTALL RECORD/REPLAY?

-As you develop, and definitely before you deploy to production, you want to know that all the key functionality of your application really works.
+As you develop, especially before you deploy to production, you want to know that all the key functionality of your application really works.
 You don’t want your users to find the bugs before you do.

 Yet manual end-to-end functional testing is time-consuming and tedious.
 It is a prime candidate for automation.